kristianp24/Shop_Agent/README.md

 The `system_prompt` forces the agent to choose the correct tool workflow (e.g., read → update, read → delete) and never issue raw SQL.

-## Development Tips
-- Use the CLI loop when adjusting prompts/tools; faster than restarting Streamlit.
-- Keep Supabase schemas in sync with the tool signatures—mismatched column names will surface as runtime tool errors.
-- `RuntimeContex` is the single injection point for shared resources.
-Extend it if you add caches, feature flags, or analytics clients.
-- PR checklist: run Streamlit locally, issue at least one read + write command, and confirm Supabase rows change as expected.

-## Troubleshooting
-- **`Unauthorized` from Supabase**: confirm `PROJECT_API` is a service-role key if you plan to write data from a local dev machine.
-- **Tool returns “An error occurred …”**: replicate in CLI mode; LangGraph logs the raw exception for easier debugging.
-- **Gemini quota hits**: switch to a cheaper model or add caching on the UI side before retrying.

-Enjoy building with Shop Agent!
-If you extend it (multiple tables, analytics dashboards, etc.), keep the README updated so future contributors know the workflow.